 We would purchase a delivery truck and contract professional proposal writer/s for the CSI applications.
 To create increased use and demand, we would use the CSI model of donations to selected schools/women’s groups until the business model gains traction and agents take up employment opportunities.

-Marketing and skills transfer interventions are critical for us to ‘train the trainer’, drawing on unemployed women to conduct demonstrations to communities and learn business skills, in a ‘joined up’ model, together with SP itself which needs additional business skills.
+Marketing and skills transfer interventions are critical for us to ‘train the trainer’, drawing on unemployed women to conduct demonstrations in communities and learn business skills, in a combined model, together with SP itself which needs additional business skills.